hlrs-vis/covise/src/OpenCOVER/plugins/hlrs/GhostAvatar/README.md

 - `useInteractors="false"` - (for debugging) if true, the avatar is visible in the scene and can be controlled with three pick interactors which mimick the output from the MoCap system (floor, glasses, 3D controller)
-- `addMirrors="true"` - mirrors are placed into the scene at pre-defined positions
+- `mirrorsForScene=0` - Depending on the scene number, mirrors will be placed into the scene at pre-defined positions (this is used for the tech demo during the GATE festival).
+0 = no mirrors, 1 = mirrors for "cavescene_lin.wrl", 2 = mirrors for "cavescene_lin_xl_modifiers_sd8.glb" (more scenes can be added in the class's `addMirrorsToScene` method)

 ## Adding your own avatar